Beyond Difficult Behavior: Seeing and Responding to Trauma in Family Law and Dependency Court Mediations

 The jobs of the managers and the firefighters are to prevent the pain of the exiles from coming to the surface.
 Because if that happens, a person’s system could become overwhelmed with emotional pain.

 Firefighters are parts with extreme behaviors.
 They come on the scene when the managers have been unable to stop the exile from emerging.
-The firefighter parts work to distract a person’s attention away from the hurt or shame of the exile.
+The firefighter parts work to numb, dissociate, or distract a person’s attention away from the hurt or shame of the exile.
 They’re often associated with addictive behaviors.
-Some of which are overeating, drug abuse, violence, sex addiction, overworking or over-medicating.
+Some of which are overeating, drug and alcohol abuse, violence, sex addiction, overworking or over-medicating.

 Besides the three categories, the model contends that at our core is what IFS calls the Self.
 This Self is innate in all of us, and contains 8 characteristics, which IFS refers to as the 8 C’s.
 They are: